aahmedolat/Active-Directory-Simulation-EmiratesGas/README.md

-# Active Directory Simulation Lab – EmiratesGas Solutions
+# Active Directory Simulation Lab – EmiratesGas

 This project demonstrates a **lab simulation of Identity and Access Management (IAM)** using **Windows Server Active Directory Domain Services (AD DS)** for a fictional Oil & Gas company called **EmiratesGas**.